Watch this webinar, where we discuss many different aspects of 5G for the IoT.

 Then there’s of course the other central cloud.
 The central cloud is not replaced by edge, by the local site.
 The central cloud is good for most use cases so why should you put data in a central cloud and not on a local site.
 The reason to put things in the central cloud is of course cost and it’s much easier to scale on a central cloud that’s why we have moved to the central cloud.

 For those use cases where you need a fast response and you don’t want to share all that data to the central cloud for security reasons then you can use an edge so this is the edge technology used for critical communications.

-Well, we have here a forecast based on our experience of the industry.
+Well, we have a forecast based on our industry experience.
 We have been in this industry since the 1990s of course and this is a forecast we do not guarantee.
 We already know that mobile IoT is available today so mobile IoT is connectivity technology that is part of the 5G family that is available today and also it’s already available globally starting with a few roaming partners which will be extended during the coming year.